 LPGA Amateur Golf Association Sacramento Chapter welcomes and encourages guests and members from other LPGA Amateur Golf Association Chapters to participate in our events.
 In accordance with LPGA Amateur Golf Association suggested guidelines, we have adopted the following guest policy.

-Non-members may attend up to three (3) LPGA Amateur Golf Association Sacramento Chapter events per calendar year as guests.
-After they have participated in three (3) events, that person must become a member of the Sacramento Chapter in order to participate in events for the remainder of the calendar year.
-The Sacramento Chapter considers casual 9-hole weekday play as a potential “recruitment venue” and as such, the three (3) event limit does not apply.
+Guests/Non-members may attend two (2) LPGA Amateur Golf Association Sacramento Chapter events per calendar year as guests.
+After they have participated in two (2) events, that person must become a member of the Sacramento Chapter in order to participate in events for the remainder of the calendar year.
+The Sacramento Chapter considers casual 9-hole weekday play as a potential “recruitment venue” and as such, the two (2) event limit does not apply.
 Exceptions to this may be made at the discretion of the Golf Events and Activities Director and/or the Board of Directors on a case-by-case situation (i.e., abuse of this guest privilege and reasonable participation for the purpose of determining personal “fit” before joining Chapter).
 Additionally, if tee time availability is limited, priority is given to members with guests placed on a wait list should a vacancy occur.

 Dual Members: All LPGA Amateurs members have the opportunity to join multiple Chapters as a dual member for a minimal charge of $35/Chapter.
 Dual members are considered full members of their primary and any secondary (dual) Chapters with all the rights and privileges afforded any other member.
 Dual members can also hold Chapter leader positions in any of the Chapters where they are a member.